 I’ve also wondered the same thing when my dog first did it, and I did my research.

 So, Why does my dog arch his back?
-Your dog could be arching his back because they are in pain and that’s their way to relieve that pain, the pain can originate in different parts of their body such as the spine, gut, and anal area, it might also indicate gastrointestinal distress or back pain.
+Your dog could be arching his back because they are in pain and that’s their way to relieve that pain, the pain can originate in different parts of their body such as the spine, gut, and behind area, it might also indicate gastrointestinal distress or back pain.

 This was the 30-second answer, but there are actually 6 more reasons that are also quite common.
 So, keep reading to learn more about them, how to identify each of them, and what you need to do in each case.